ValeriKozarev/harmonic/harmonic/ROADMAP.md

 ### Robustness
 - Playlist search could be smarter about exact vs. partial matches — auto-select when there's an exact name match even if multiple results are returned

-**Investigate: missing tracks in export**
-Observed ~30 tracks dropped from a 126-track playlist.
-Two likely causes to confirm: (1) ReccoBeats doesn't have full Spotify catalog coverage — tracks missing from ReccoBeats are silently dropped in `_merge_track_data`; (2) ISRC deduplication (designed for `recommend`) may be incorrectly filtering tracks in the export flow.
-Tracks without ReccoBeats data should still appear in the export with BPM/key marked as unknown.
+**Investigate: ISRC deduplication may still drop tracks from export** The ReccoBeats coverage gap is now handled.
+A second potential cause remains: ISRC deduplication (designed for `recommend`) may incorrectly filter tracks in the export flow.
+Worth confirming whether tracks are still dropped after the sentinel fix.

 ---